Try for mutual respect and openness.

 Understanding student motivations and career choices

-The student-supervisor relationship can be further complicated when student and supervisor have different ideas as to the motivation behind doing the degree (see Finding motivation to study).
+The student-supervisor relationship can be further complicated when student and supervisor have different ideas as to the motivation behind doing the degree.
 For instance, not every student comes into a program because of personal intellectual interests—some for career change and some for promotion purposes.
 There are also students, especially in the late stages of the PhD, who decide to pursue non-academic jobs or jobs in different fields.
 Different ideas regarding motivations and career choices between supervisors and students may lead to tensions in student-supervisor relationships.

 A discovery about attitudes vs. expertise